-Visit the Meetings-Page for the SEQS-Meeting 2013 Pre-Registration-Form
+Visit the Meetings-Page for the SEQS-Meeting 2014 1st Circular and Pre-Registration-Form

 The newly-renamed Section on European Quaternary Stratigraphy – previously the Subcommission on European Quaternary Stratigraphy (SEQS) – is a constituent body of the International Union of Quaternary Research (INQUA), Commission on Stratigraphy and Geochronology (SACCOM).
 The SEQS is a group devoted to the study of the Quaternary Period in Europe, the last 2.6 million years of Earth’s history.
 This inter-disciplinary group is concerned with the Quaternary stratigraphy of Europe.
 It provides a forum for Quaternary scientists to discuss and establish stratigraphical investigations and classification throughout the European continent, one of the most significant and densely investigated regions of the World.

 It seeks to achieve this through the organisation of regular meetings, publications and publicity.
 In addition a network of Working Groups with a specific mandates are established under the auspices of the Subcommission.

 The SEQS exists to promote and co-ordinate international co-operation and integration by:

 - the establishment and publication of a European geological time-scale for the Quaternary,

 - the unification of regional and national chronostratigraphical nomenclature,

 - the promotion of stratigraphical methods, and the dissemination of stratigraphical knowledge,

 - the evaluation of new stratigraphical methods and their integration into a multidisciplinary stratigraphy, and

 - the definition of principles of stratigraphical classification, terminology and procedure and their publication.